-Parthasarathy D. Thirumala, MDClinical Assistant Professor of Neurological Surgery & Neurology
+Parthasarathy D. Thirumala, MDClinical Associate Professor of Neurological Surgery & Neurology

 Co-Director, Center of Clinical Neurophysiology

-Parthasarathy D. Thirumala, MD, joined the Center of Clinical Neurophysiology in June 2008 as a clinical assistant professor.
+Parthasarathy D. Thirumala, MD, joined the Center of Clinical Neurophysiology in June 2008.
 Dr. Thirumala specializes in intraoperative neurophysiological monitoring to adult and pediatric neurosurgical, orthopedic, ENT, vascular and interventional neuroradiology procedures.

 Prior to joining the department, Dr. Thirumala was in private practice providing intraoperative neurophysiological monitoring services.
-His group was one of the largest physician groups in the country providing intraoperative neurophysiological to approximately 90 hospitals across 12 states in United States.
-He currently holds active medical licensure in 12 states.
+His group was one of the largest physician groups in the country providing intraoperative neurophysiological to approximately 90 hospitals across 12 states in the United States.

 His clinical and research interests include intraoperative neurophysiological monitoring during expanded endonasal approach, functional cortical mapping during awake craniotomies, ICU EEG.